bgoncharuck/bbia/README.md

 # Bit Big Integer Algorithm v.
-0.1.4
+0.1.5

-BBIA is superstructure on system integer and a try to create fast and language independent algorithm which can save Nbit integer.
+BBIA is superstructure on system integer, a fast and language independent algorithm which can save Nbit integer.

 # Mathematical Interpretation
 The max value that can be saved with this algorithm is two, in power of two in power of max integer value, decreased by one (2^(2^N-1))-1